HL7/ebm/input/pagecontent/index.md

 ### Understanding the Evidence Resource

+The Evidence Resource is the central atomic component for the Evidence-related Resources.
 The Evidence Resource provides a machine-interpretable expression of an evidence concept including the evidence variables (e.g., population, exposures, outcomes, covariates), the statistics, and the certainty of this evidence.

 The Evidence Resource enables the expression of the most granular form of scientific evidence, such as the actual quantitative results of a study or statistical analysis.